 Choose a nice big fork to function as the main ‘hanger’.
 With the flat nose pliers bend the tines.
 First to the front, back, front and back and then bend the two outers ones to the side (step 1 and 2) go gently and keep moving the pliers up and down along the tine so it won’t break.
 Then with the needle nose pliers bend the tips upwards (or downwards, your choice).
 Again be gentle and patient so the fork won’t break.
 I did this with some smaller forks too, so I could make a second layer.
 But that will depend on the design you choose to make.

 Spoons make the most beautiful sound, so be sure to include some spoons.
 I wanted to have flattened spoons and found it quite hard to flatten them with a hammer.
 Well if you aren’t strong you’d better be clever.
-So I put my spoons in the wrench and squished them flat that way.
-I used two pieces of a rubber from in inner bicycle tire to cover my wrench so my spoons wouldn’t get scratched too badly.
-Keep moving the spoon in the wrench until it is nice and flat.
+How to flatten spoons with one easy trick: I put my spoons in the vise on my workbench and squished them flat that way.
+I used two pieces of a rubber from in inner bicycle tire to cover my vise so my spoons wouldn’t get scratched too badly.
+Keep moving the spoon in the vise until it is nice and flat (see picture 1).

 Last step in this part is drilling the holes in your pieces of silverware.
 If you are wondering how to drill a hole in metal silverware you can use this little trick: Punch a little dent first with a straight pick, it will help prevent the drill from slipping (see image 2).

 Remember to use a drill bit meant for metal (see image 3).